GaryFunk/Nanoleaf-Tiles/README.md

 ## Current features
 - Power - Toggles power to the controller On / Off
-- Brightness - Set brightness level to current value + Brightness%
+- Brightness - Set brightness level to current value + Brightness%, LongPress to set at full brightness
 - Color - Set a static color for all tiles
 - Effects - Set one of the effects available for the controller